 Fatty acids occur widely in nature & are derived from commodity oils and fats.
-They find major use for food and nutrition applications & in oleochemical industry to produce soaps, detergents, personal care products, lubricants, paints and biodiesel.
+They find major use for food and nutrition applications & in the oleochemical industry to produce soaps, detergents, personal care products, lubricants, paints and biodiesel.
 The largest vegetable oil sources are the oilseed crops (soybean, rapeseed, sunflower, and cottonseed)

 Brief description of the process is mentioned below:

 After mixing appropriate & pre-calculated quantities of crude fatty acid from autoclave & DO of refinery, both are transferred to a separator.
-Further the mixture is passed through a degasser in which degasification & removal of colour generating low boiling impurities take place.
+Further, the mixture is passed through a degasser in which degasification & removal of colour generating low boiling impurities take place.